 I go this route whenever I can… remember a while back, I did a mid-century entryway furniture makeover with paint (and new hardware).
 But another option you may have not considered before is painting your upholstery.
 Sugar & Cloth has a fun tutorial to show you how.
 So don’t go throwing out that stained arm chair just yet.
 (Image via Sugar & Cloth)

-2. Strip or re-stain.
 If the only thing bothering you about your worn-in wood furniture piece is the yellowing or fading stain, try stripping the wood or re-staining.
-Granted, this DIY solution will take a little more time and elbow grease, BUT you can often still come out on top and save.
+Granted, this DIY furniture upgrade will take a little more time and elbow grease, BUT you can often still come out on top and save.

 Use the existing holes, or for a true revamp, add wood putty over the original holes and start from scratch.
 Simple and affordable.
 Not a bad way to upcycle your furniture, right?
 (Image via Ikea)